Schellman loop

+A rare "double" Schellman loop is also found.
+This nine-residue motif is formed of two overlapping Schellman motifs, with H-bonds linking residues (1,6), (2,5), (4,9), and (5,8) (see schematic in the ExploreTurns loop motif browser).
+The first Schellman motif is usually in a right-handed conformation, while the second is left-handed.

+Schellman loops commonly include additional BB H-bonds.

 Amino acid propensities for the residues of the common type of Schellman loop have been described.
 Residue i+4 is the one most-highly conserved; it has positive φ values; 70% of amino acids are glycine and none are proline.

 Hydrogen bond arrangements of Schellman loops.
 Residues are represented by black filled circles.
 Mainchain-mainchain hydrogen bonds are shown as dashed lines.
 The grey shading indicates the three nest residues.

 Consideration of the hydrogen bonding in the nests of Schellman loops bound to mainchain oxygens reveals two main types of arrangement: 1,3-bridged or not.
 In one (lower figure, ii) the first and third nest NH groups are bridged by an oxygen atom.
 In the other (lower figure, iv) the first NH group is hydrogen bonded to the CO group of an amino acid four residues behind in the sequence, and none of the nest NH groups are bridged.
 It seems that Schellman loops are less homogeneous than might have been expected.

 The original Schellman criteria result in the inclusion of features not now regarded as Schellman loops.
 A newer set of criteria is given in the first paragraph.